 The AMC Graduate School organizes the doctorate level training of all AMC PhD candidates.
 They must register with the AMC Graduate School at the start of their PhD track.

-The PhD Courses are international, demand-driven, elective, modular, and tailored to AMC PhD research.
+The PhD Course Program of the AMC Graduate School is international, demand-driven, elective, modular, and tailored to AMC PhD research.
 The courses are small-scale, interactive, and ‘just-in-time’.
 They are offered as blended learning: e-learning when possible, and/or face-to-face when needed.

 Registration as an AMC PhD candidate provides access to the course program and to all other activities of the AMC Graduate School and PhD candidate association APROVE.